 Drew Barrymore first entered our lives as Gertie in 1982's E.T. the Extra-Terrestrial and has since made a name for herself as one of the biggest actresses in Hollywood.
 Despite hitting some hard times as a teenager, Drew picked herself up and has come a pretty long way since her days as a child actress, rebellious teen, and '90s romantic-comedy icon.
 Even though Drew has lived her life in the spotlight, there are probably still some things you don't know about her.
-Scroll down as we go over some of her most interesting facts.
+Scroll down as we go over some of her most interesting facts in honor of Drew's 40th birthday this Sunday!

 She Got Her First Gig When She Was Still in Diapers